raydac/mvn-golang-example/README.md

 ```
 <goRoot>some/folder/where/go</goRoot>
 ````
 and plug-in will be using already installed distributive
+Especially such situation will be for platform which don't have .zip or .tar.gz distibutive on the GoLang server, because the plug-in knows how to work only with zip and tar packages.